 Let’s go through a real-world example to illustrate this concept.
-Imagine you want to improve your overall health and well-being, and you’ve collected data on various activities you do regularly.
+Imagine you want to improve your overall health and well-being and have collected data on activities you do regularly.
 These activities include exercise, diet, sleep, work, leisure, and socializing.
 You’ve also gathered some data on how you feel each day.

 Step 1: Organize your data

-Start by organizing your data in a spreadsheet or any other tool you find convenient.
+Start by organizing your data in a spreadsheet or any other convenient tool.
 You can create columns for each activity and rows for each day, with a rating (1 to 10) reflecting how good you felt that day.

 Step 2: Analyze the data